 What was the Galata Tower used for?

-Romans, Venetians, Genevans and Ottoman Turks have used the tower for different purposes.
-Until the conquer of Istanbul by Fatih Sultan Mehmet, there was a big cross on top of the tower, after 1453 it has been taken down.
+Romans, Venetians, Genevans, and Ottoman Turks have used the tower for different purposes.
+Until the conquest of Istanbul by Fatih Sultan Mehmet, there was a big cross on top of the tower; after 1453, it was taken down.